colah/colah-essays/HaskSymb.md

 Implementing `match`
 --------------------

 Fundamentally, we have two tasks in implementing `match`.
 The first is to parse the expression.
 The second is to construct the matcher.
+Both will be done in one step.

 We will be using two libraries to make this easier.